danrot/master-thesis/02_state-of-the-art.md

 ## PLM

-Product Lifecycle Management systems also contain a lot of versioning information, but usually concentrates on mechanical engineering, since these systems try to manage the product lifecycle of products also containing a physical part.
+Product Lifecycle Management systems also contain a lot of versioning information, but usually concentrate on mechanical engineering, since these systems try to manage the product lifecycle of products also consisting of a physical part.
 This chapter will explain the versioning mechanisms of PLM systems.